jiahao.blog

 I am open to work!

-I have interned at places like Citadel, Stripe, and Palantir, and deeply enjoy solving user-facing, developer tooling, and infrastructure problems! (resume)
+I have interned at Citadel, Stripe, and Palantir; and greatly enjoy solving user-facing, developer tooling, and infrastructure problems! (resume)

-I am a Singapore Citizen so I have access to both the H-1B1 visa for the US and HPI visa for the UK, so visa sponsorship to the US and UK will not be a problem!
+I am a Singapore Citizen and have access to the H-1B1 for the US and HPI for the UK, so visa sponsorship will not be a problem!

 If I sound like a fit for your organization, please reach out to me via email and let's chat!